 Past Due Utility Bills and Bankruptcy

-Section 366 of the Bankruptcy Code prohibits a utility provider from altering, refusing or discontinuing service based on a customer’s bankruptcy filing or unpaid bill.
-However, the utility service may discontinue service if the debtor does not furnish adequate assurance of payment, in the form of a deposit or other security, for service within 20 days of the filing of the case.
-Of the utility companies in the Raleigh area, it has generally been the case that Duke Energy requires a deposit approximating 2 months worth of service.
-A utility provider may recover, and set off against, a preexisting security deposit on hand at the time of the bankruptcy filing on account of a past due bill.
-Because of the potential deposit requirement, it is generally not helpful to owe a past due utility bill where there is a need for future service, but there is some protection afforded in bankruptcy.
+Section 366 of the Bankruptcy Code prohibits a utility provider from altering, refusing, or discontinuing service because a customer files bankruptcy, even if they have an unpaid bill.
+However, the provider can discontinue service if the debtor doesn’t pay a deposit or other security within 20 days of filing the case.
+Of the utility companies in the Raleigh area, Duke Energy generally requires a deposit for the amount of about two months’ worth of service.
+The utility provider may also use a security deposit that the debtor paid before filing bankruptcy to pay the past due bill.

 Because the utility company may require a deposit, it usually isn’t helpful to owe a past due utility bill if you need future service.
 There is some protection afforded in bankruptcy, though.